roboconf/roboconf.github.io/en/user-guide/about-target-support.md

 * Associating a target with a specific instance of a given application.
 * Defining a target as the default one for an application.

-Since version 0.8, it is also possible to upload directly ZIP archives that contain one or several target definitions.
+Unlike what is possible for other solutions, it is not possible to add configuration scripts.

-## Predefined Targets for Applications
+## 3. Predefined Targets

-Although targets can now be defined in the web administration, it remains possible to embed predefined targets in deployment archives.
-Notice that these targets and their associations can be modifiable with the web console.
+It remains possible to embed predefined targets in application templates.

+> Notice that these targets and their associations can be modified with the web console.

 For every predefined target, the definition follows the same schema.
 In the graph model, root components are associated with hardware elements.
 This can be virtual machines (VMs),